BookingEasy/booking-easy-wp/readme.txt

 = 1.1.11 =
-* Improved : French translations.
+* IMPROVED : French translations.
 * TESTED : Compatibility of the reservation plugin with WordPress 4.7

 = 1.1.10 =